mhwood/downscale_greenland/notes/iceplume_implementation.md

 # iceplume implementation

-This note is to describe manual changes to the MITgcm src/inc files to implement the iceplume package.
-I have added this manually here because a) I have already altered these files with `diagnostics_vec`, which is not yet checked in to MITgcm, and because I would like to understand how the package is implemented.
+This note is to describe manual changes to the MITgcm src/inc files to implement the iceplume package, which is currently activated in the L3 models.
+I have added the iceplume package manually here (rather than An Nguyen's pull request fork) because a) I have already altered thee boot sequence files with `diagnostics_vec`, which is not yet checked in to MITgcm, b) I would like to understand how the package is implemented, and c) I made some modifications to the code after running into some complime-time errors.

 The first several steps are just to modify the standard boot sequence.
 The notes at the end are specific changes to other scripts.